JPardo08/re_te_lowresources/README.md

 ## Declaration of Generative AI and AI-assisted technologies in the writing process

-During the preparation of this work the author(s) used ChatGPT (https://chatgpt.com/) and Deepseek (https://chat.deepseek.com/) for in order to polishing language for clarity, ensuring consistent citation style, structuring data in tables, and assisting in the formatting of scientific visuals.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.
+During the preparation of this work the author(s) used ChatGPT (https://chatgpt.com/) and Deepseek (https://chat.deepseek.com/) in order to polishing language for clarity, ensuring consistent citation style, structuring data in tables, and assisting in the formatting of scientific visuals.
+After using this tool/ service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.

 ## Funding

-This work has received funding from the INESData project (Infrastructure to Inves- tigate Data Spaces in Distributed Environ- ments at UPM), a project funded under the UNICO I+D CLOUD call by the Ministry for Digital Transformation and the Civil Service, within the framework of the recovery plan PRTR financed by the European Union (NextGenerationEU).
+This work has received funding from the INESData project (Infrastructure to Investigate Data Spaces in Distributed Environments at UPM), a project funded under the UNICO I+D CLOUD call by the Ministry for Digital Transformation and the Civil Service, within the framework of the recovery plan PRTR financed by the European Union (NextGenerationEU).

-In addition, this article is part of the TeresIA research project, funded by the European Union's Next GenerationEU/ PRTR funds through the Spanish Ministry of Economy and Digital Transformation ( now the Ministry for Digital Transformation and Public Service).
+In addition, this article is part of the TeresIA research project, funded by the European Union's Next GenerationEU/ PRTR funds through the Spanish Ministry of Economy and Digital Transformation (now the Ministry for Digital Transformation and Public Service).